awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_sns_sample_app/Readme.md

 ![AWS Tracking Application](images/french.png)

+**Note**: The Amazon Translate Service is used to translate the body of the message.
+The code is shown later in this document.

 This example application lets you view all of the subscribed email recipients by choosing the **List Subscriptions** button, as shown in the following illustration.

 ![AWS Tracking Application](images/pic4.png)